zsparal/api-documentation/source/guides/handling-errors.rst

 * A code in the ``4xx`` range is an error code returned from the Mollie API where the client (your responsibility) seems to be causing the error.
 Whenever this happens you can change your code to prevent the error from happening again.
 The error for this specific request usually won't go away by itself.
-* A code in the ``5xx`` range is an error caused by the server (Mollie's responsibility).
-So caused by the Mollie API or it is infrastructure related.
+* A code in the ``5xx`` range is an error caused by the Mollie server.
 In the rare case you get this type of error, something is wrong with the Mollie API.
+For instance, we may be experiencing a short service interruption.
 The errors should subside without your mediation.

+The operational status of our service can be tracked at `status.mollie.com <https://status.mollie.com/>`_.

 All possible status codes
 -------------------------